LockManipulator/Locksport/Safe manipulation/README.md

 Resources for safe manipulation

-Safecracking for Everyone (First Edition): First edition of my book on safe manipulation.
+Safecracking for Everyone First Edition: First edition of my book on safe manipulation.
 Uses the AWL method for manipulation.
 Poorly written.
 Uploaded for historical reasons.

-Safecracking for Everyone (Second Edition): Second edition of my book on safe manipulation.
+Safecracking for Everyone Second Edition: Second edition of my book on safe manipulation.
 Uses the wheel isolation method for manipulation.

 Floating Wheels to Cheese Mechanical Safe Locks: Paper detailing a new technique to make wheel isolation faster and more reliable.